Jacek Furdyna: Research

 Ga_{1-x}Mn_{x}As in late 1990s in Japan, Furdyna extended his molecular beam epitaxy laboratory to preparation and research on these new ferromagnetic DMS materials.
 Jointly with collaborators in other institutions, his team demonstrated that the Fermi level of Ga_{1-x}Mn_{x}As and similar ferromagnetic DMSs was determined by interstitial Mn ions in the host lattice, thus providing a means to control this key parameter.
 Other investigations of his team in the area of ferromagnetic DMSs included the behavior of magnetic domains in these materials, the location of their Fermi level (which was found to reside in the Mn impurity band), detailed mapping of magnetic anisotropy in DMSs by ferromagnetic resonance measurements, design and fabrication of various DMS-based device heterostructures aimed at spintronic applications, the role of spin-orbit effects in these heterostructures, as well as fabrication and investigation of new ferromagnetic DMS alloys (e.g., In_{1−x}Mn_{x}Sb).

-One of Furdyna's other prominent contributions to condensed matter physics in the early 2010s was his collaborative work with Leonid Rokhinson and Xinyu Liu, which led to the discovery of Majorana fermions observed through fractional Josephson effect in semiconductor-superconductor nanowires.
+One of Furdyna's other contributions to condensed matter physics in the early 2010s was his collaborative work with Leonid Rokhinson and Xinyu Liu, which led to the discovery of Majorana fermions observed through fractional Josephson effect in semiconductor-superconductor nanowires.
 His most recent research interests involve studies of the quaternary ferromagnetic DMS Ga_{1-x}Mn_{x}As_{1−y}P_{y}, as well as of transition metal dichalcogenides and topological insulators.